mimi-fOlle/holbertonschool-validation/module1_task2/README.md

 A section added for task 2 to describe the different steps.

+-   Build: For generae the website
+-   Clean: Cleanup the content
+-   Post: Create a new blog post
+-   Help: Print out the list of targets' usage

 ### Concepts

 You should have a basic knowledge of the following concepts: